DRIVE: Vision Research Trials

 The funders and researchers involved in DRIVE want to unveil a roadmap towards the Sustainable Development Goals that starts a vital conversation about the economic and ethical opportunity glasses can provide.
 Offering a tool for governments to give their people what they need to thrive and a blueprint for a more equitable world to come.

-In 2018, James completed his initial research, PROSPER 1: the first randomised controlled trial on the impact of vision on productivity.
-The study was based in Assam, India, and focused on 750 mostly female tea pickers, with poor vision.
-It was able to measure the difference in both the quantity and quality of tea picking.
-The results showed a 21% average increase in overall productivity from the group that had their vision corrected versus the ones who had not.
+In 2018, James completed his initial research, PROSPER 1: the first randomised controlled trial exploring the impact of vision on productivity.
+The study was conducted in Assam, India, and focused on 750 mostly female tea leaf pickers with poor eyesight.
+The trial proved that vision correction significantly impacts both the quantity and quality of tea leaves picked.
+Furthermore, the results showed a 21% average increase in overall productivity from the group that had their vision corrected versus the one that had not.
 The trial provided a springboard for James’s mission, revealing the transformative impact of glasses to a global audience.

-Knowledge gathered from these trials seek to improve lives for millions of children, adults and elders across the world.
+Knowledge gathered from these trials seek to improve lives of millions of children, adults and elders across the world.

-In addition to this, there are four ongoing trials within a singular project titled ENGINE, which explore how the single low-cost intervention of glasses can drive progress towards achieving the SDGs.
-Supported by the Wellcome Trust and the Chen Yet-Sen Family Foundation, ENGINE will deliver four novel trials in four countries through the work of 29 organisations.
-The trials examine treatment for both short and long-sightedness as a means to improve road safety, educational achievement, robust mental health with ageing and financial independence.
+Additionally, there are four ongoing trials within a unique ENGINE project: CLEVER, STABLE, THRIFT and ZEAL.
+They will explore how providing glasses to those in need can drive progress towards achieving the SDGs without oversized spending.
+Supported by the Wellcome Trust and The Chen Yet-Sen Family Foundation, ENGINE will deliver the trials in four countries throughout 29 organisations.
+The studies will examine the potential of treatment for both short and long-sightedness to improve road safety, educational achievement, older people’s mental health and financial independence.

-Knowledge gathered from all these trials seek to improve lives for millions of children, adults and elders struggling with poor vision across the world.
+Knowledge gathered from all these trials seek to improve the lives of millions of children, adults and elders across the world.